trustfractal/did_registry_demo/README.md

     0: bytes32: 0x0000000000000000000000000000000000000000000000000000000000000001
     ```

-This is us getting back the same identifier we've inputed before in this guide. 👌
+This is us getting back the same identifier we've input before in this guide. 👌

 </details>

 ### KYC levels, residency, and citizenship

-After you get the user's personal id, you can then check their presence on the Registry's lists with `isUserInList`, which enables you to effectively check their KYC status, residency, and citizenship.
+After you get the user's `fractalId`, you can then check their presence on the Registry's lists with `isUserInList`, which enables you to effectively check their KYC status, residency, and citizenship.

 Here are a few examples: